 Abduction as a tactic took rise during the second Russian-Chechen war.
 Since then, it has become a signature of the Russian counterinsurgency regime.

-since 1999, between 3000 to 5000 people said to have been abducted during counterinsurgency operations in Chechnya.
+Since 1999, between 3000 to 5000 people said to have been abducted under the framework of counter-terrorism operations.

 The past ten years have seen a shift in strategy - from indiscriminate mass abductions, to the narrower operations targeted at specific individuals.
-Having met no real resistance or legal obstacles, these fear tactics, designed for counter-terrorism in Chechnya, have made their way to the neighboring republics of Ingushetia and Dagestan.
+Having met no real resistance or legal obstacles, the fear and intimidate tactics made its way to the neighboring republics of Ingushetia and Dagestan.